PaulWendt96/UnixLevel6Notes/UnixV6Startup.md

 Finally, newproc sets the user structure's u_procp field to point to the newly created process and returns a value of zero.

-At this point, the call to newproc() on line 1627 resolves with a value of 0, so the conditional is not taken.
+In this case the call to newproc() on line 1627 resolves with a value of 0, so the conditional is not taken.
 Sched() is subsequently called on line 1637.

 Sched immediately goes to the loop label, where it looks for a process that wants to run ```c(rp->p_stat == SRUN)``` and is